 All Executive Agency Directors, Assistant Directors, and staff shall follow the duties prescribed in the Executive Agency Policies and Procedures and Constitution and Statutes (within Title XI: The Executive Agency Statute).

-The Vice President shall oversee the hiring process for Agency Directors and staff, and shall advise the President on hiring or dismissal of staff before any signatures are provided on the Executive Agency pre-employment form(s) (Title XI, 1101.3-1101.3).
+The Vice President shall oversee the hiring process for Agency Directors, Assistant Director, and staff, and shall advise the President on hiring or dismissal of staff before any signatures are provided on the Executive Agency pre-employment form(s) (Title XI, 1101.3-1101.3).

 The entirety of the Executive Agency Staff shall report to their respective Agency Director, who shall report at the pleasure of the Vice President.